 FAC 98: Swing hairdressers (in basement of the Hacienda)

 FAC 104: Madonna Inter Alia: The Tube broadcasts from the Hacienda

 FAC 115: Second generation notepaper

-FAC 120: Logo + badges - Factory silhouette
+FAC 120: Sets of crimson and black badges with Factory silhouette

 FAC 141: Stationary with 3rd generation logo

 FAC 148: Styal Mill water bucket

 FAC 151: Festival Of The Tenth Summer (also book, cards, badges, poster, flyer, installations, t-shirts)

 FAC 159: Fac Facts: bi-monthly news bulletin with short band bio's and discographies